 That’s because in the more than 900 ongoing regenerative medicine trials worldwide — a 19 percent jump since 2016 — researchers generally manufacture each patient’s dose of bioengineered cells by hand.
 The individualized nature of cell therapy makes it not only prohibitively pricey, but also difficult to scale into commercial production.

-Above: GE Healthcare is working with the Centre for Commercialization of Regenerative Medicine (CCRM) in Toronto to commercialize cell therapy.
+Above: Cytiva is working with the Centre for Commercialization of Regenerative Medicine (CCRM) in Toronto to commercialize cell therapy.
 Top: As medical science advances and increasing numbers of modified cell therapies are approved for general use, handcrafting doses will be too slow to scale.
-Images credit: GE Healthcare.
+Images credit: Cytiva.